BrandConstantin/SpringBoot3-Spring6/README.md

 ```

 ## Bean scopes
-* Default scop is singleton
+* Default scope is singleton
 * Spring Container creates only one instance of the bean, by default and it is cached in memory.
 All dependency injection for the bean will referenece the same bean
 * The scope of a bean refers to the life cycle of a bean, how long it will exist, how many instances will be created and how the bean will be shared
 ![Bean Scopes](https://github.com/BrandConstantin/SpringBoot3-Spring6/blob/main/images/bean-scopes.png "Bean Scopes")